panzer/charge-map/README.md

 - The names "chargers" and "stationComms" are confusing.
 Instead use something like "chargeMap" and "stations"

+- Display more nicely when the charge request is pending and figure out why the API interaction is erroring

 - Add some testing and automate it.
 Especially the utility functions.

 - Add a login screen so that the app API key doesnt need to be hard coded.
 At the very least, make an env file to provide the API key